bclipp/mlpipeline_jenkins/README.md

 ### AWS

-Currently credentials are shared by using a volume in docker.
+Currently, credentials are shared by using a volume in docker.
 It will use the default profile.